XDWiki/XDWiki.github.io/pages/bootstrap.md

 #### Summary
 1. Bootswatch provides themes built on top of bootstrap, downloadable for free.
 2. Contains a large number of themes such as flat, slate, paper, etc.
-3. If you want your site to be different from the regular bootstrap site, this is a good options.
+3. If you want your site to be different from the regular bootstrap site, this is a good option.

 #### Pros
 1. Select the theme you want and click download.
 It is that simple.